carbon-design-system/design-system-website/src/content/components/tooltip/style.md

 | Tooltip border     | $ui-04    | #dfe3e6   |

-![Closed and open states for a Tooltip](images/tooltip-style-1.png) _Examlle of closed and open states for a Tooltip_
+![Closed and open states for a Tooltip](images/tooltip-style-1.png) _Example of closed and open states for a Tooltip_

 ## Typography

 Tooltip labels and text should be set in sentence case.

 | PROPERTY | FONT-SIZE      | FONT-WEIGHT  |
 |----------|-----------------|--------------|